 5 Quick Easy Holiday Tips

-The days are dwindling, Christmas is almost here!
+The days are getting shorter, weather’s getting colder, Christmas is coming!

 If you’re really wanting to be purposeful, positive & intentional during this holiday season with your kids & family, these 5 tips can help: